🌍 Free Course – AI Right Now – How Artificial Intelligence Is Changing the World in 2026

 AI’s impact on work is not uniform.

-In knowledge-based sectors such as finance, marketing, law, education, and consulting, AI is embedded deeply into daily workflows.
-In these fields, productivity gains are already visible, but so are concerns about accuracy, bias, and over-reliance.
+In knowledge driven sectors such as finance, marketing, law, education, and consulting, AI is deeply embedded in daily workflows.
+Productivity gains are visible, but so are concerns around accuracy, bias, and over reliance.

 In operational environments such as logistics, manufacturing, and healthcare, AI supports planning, diagnostics, and optimisation, often working behind the scenes rather than directly replacing people.

-In creative industries, AI has lowered barriers to entry while raising questions about originality, ownership, and value.
+In creative industries, AI lowers barriers to entry while raising questions about originality, ownership, and value.

-Understanding AI at work means understanding context.
-The same tool can have very different implications depending on how and where it is used.
+Understanding AI in the workplace requires context.
+The same tool can have very different implications depending on how and where it is applied.

 New Risks Inside the Workplace